mailgun/documentation/source/user_manual.rst

            ==================    =========    ============================================================================================================
            Parameter             Type         Description
            ==================    =========    ============================================================================================================
-           recipient             string       recipient of the message as reported by ``MAIL TO`` during SMTP chat. sender                string       sender of the message as reported by ``MAIL FROM`` during SMTP chat.
+           domain                string       domain name this message was received for. recipient             string       recipient of the message as reported by ``MAIL TO`` during SMTP chat. sender                string       sender of the message as reported by ``MAIL FROM`` during SMTP chat.
 Note: this value may differ from ``From`` MIME header.